M737557/English-GDPR-AVG-datenschutz-Register/README.md

 Maak een avg register met   40 stuks avg register 40 stuks dpia register.
 Volkswagen Group Duitsland The Volkswagen Group, headquartered in Wolfsburg, is one of the world's leading manufacturers of automobiles and commercial vehicles and the largest carmaker in Europe.
 With our brands, business units and financial services, we are shaping the zero-emission and autonomous future of mobility.
 From the company profile and corporate principles to the history - here you will find the most important information about the Volkswagen Group. .In german.

 maybe this work also:

+for the example datanschutz tool, not release 8 tool:

+change > $data_directory = 'C:\xampp821201\htdocs\productie\newmodel avg register english foodbank\30avg 30 dpia/';

+to your current directory for txt files with example content.